 If your cryptoasset decreased in value from the time you purchased it to the time of the taxable event, you experienced a loss and that offsets your other gains for the year.
 If the value is higher, you will owe capital gains tax on the profit.

-Events that are not taxable include buying cryptocurrency or an NFT with fiat currency, donating cryptocurrency to a tax-exempt organization like a nonprofit, gifting up to $16,000 in cryptocurrency, or transferring cryptocurrency between wallets.
+Events that are not taxable include buying cryptocurrency or an NFT with fiat currency, donating cryptocurrency to a tax-exempt organization like a nonprofit, gifting up to $17,000 for 2023 in cryptocurrency, or transferring cryptocurrency between wallets.

 Tax lot ID methods